Bureau of the Census, Commerce.

-The Bureau of the Census (Census Bureau) is requesting nominations of individuals to serve on the Census Advisory Committee on the Native Hawaiian and Other Pacific Islander Populations.
-The Census Bureau will consider nominations received in response to this notice as well as from other sources.
-The SUPPLEMENTARY INFORMATION section of this notice provides Committee and membership criteria.
+Pursuant to the Federal Advisory Committee Act (5 United States Code (U.S.C.)
+Appendix 2, section 10(a)(b)), the Bureau of the Census (Census Bureau) requests nominations of individuals to the Census Advisory Committee on the Native Hawaiian and Other Pacific Islander Populations.
+The Census Bureau will consider nominations received in response to this request for nominations, as well as from other sources.
+The SUPPLEMENTARY INFORMATION section for this notice Start Printed Page 2889provides committee and membership criteria.

 FOR FURTHER INFORMATION CONTACT:

-The Committee was established in accordance with the Federal Advisory Committee Act (Title 5, United States Code, Appendix 2) in 2000.
+The Committee was established in accordance with the Federal Advisory Committee Act (title 5, U.S.C., Appendix 2) in 2000.
 The following provides information about the Committee, membership, and the nomination process.

-2. The Committee draws upon prior decennial census activities, research studies, test censuses, and other experiences to provide advice and recommendations for the 2010 Census, the American Community Survey, and related decennial programs.
+2. The Committee draws upon prior decennial planning efforts, research studies, test censuses, and other experiences to provide advice and recommendations for the 2010 census, the American Community Survey, and related decennial programs.